digitarald/digitarald-fancyupload/meta.md

   * Set the filename for the upload request
 * New in 3.0 (Completely rewritten API)
 	* Fully Flash 9 and 10 compatible and an additional IFrame-based uploader
-	* Browse-button can be an invisible overlay or an image sprite (for the different states)
+	* Browse-button can be an invisible overlay or an interactive image sprite
 	* Event based Flash communication, future-proof und more stable
-	* File-specific options for setting url, data, method
+	* File-specific options for setting url, data and method, intelligently merged
+	* Append cookies automatically to the request data
 	* Relative URLs are converted automatically